Does your dog struggle with arthritis, neck pain, or general mobility problems? If so, then it might be time to invest in a set of raised dog bowls.

 If it’s in your dog’s best interest to switch to a set of raised dog bowls, then you want to ensure that you invest in the best.

-For the average dog owner, our top pick is the Pet Zone 2550012793 Designer Diner set.
+For the average dog owner, our top pick for the best elevated dog bowl is the Pet Zone Designer Diner set.
 This raised dog bowl stand includes two stainless-steel bowls and is available in multiple different colors.
 You can adjust the height to suit your dog’s size and fold the entire stand away for storage or travel.

 If cost isn’t an issue, then we recommend the Neater Pet Brands 231 Neater Feeder.
 This elevated dog bowl set comes in a wide range of colors and sizes to suit your pet.
 The back wall combats messy eaters, while the built-in reservoir collects any spilled water.
 The anti-slip feet will keep this stand in place even around the most eager eaters.